adittacse/public-infrastructure-client/README.md

-# 🏙️ Citizen Issue Reporting & Management System
+# 🏙️ Public Issue Portal
 A modern web application where citizens can report public issues, track progress, and get updates.
 Admins & staff members can manage issues efficiently with real-time workflow tools.